One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Another way to make workouts more engaging is by rotating exercises at regular intervals to avoid stagnation.
 You shouldn’t change the entire workout every week, but exercise swaps can be a neat way to keep clients more engaged.

-Another way to increase client motivation is to simply spend more time with your client during their workout, talk to them, and provide constructive feedback.
+Another way to increase client motivation is to spend more time with them during their workout, talk to them, and provide constructive feedback.

 It’s one thing to prescribe a workout and check in every 15 to 20 minutes and another to be present and show that you care.
 Such dedication is an excellent way to build lasting relationships with clients and make the training experience much more fun for them.